Dominic Smith Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 21st in MLB.
+- The pitching staff for the Cardinals has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Cardinals' 4.42 team ERA ranks 19th among all league pitching staffs.
+- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to give up the fifth-fewest home runs in baseball (72 total, one per game).
+- The Cardinals allow the fourth-fewest home runs in baseball (72 total, one per game).

+- The Cardinals will send Montgomery (3-7) to the mound to make his 15th start of the season.
+He is 3-7 with a 3.91 ERA and 73 strikeouts in 78 1/3 innings pitched.

-- In his most recent appearance on Tuesday against the San Francisco Giants, the righty threw 4 1/3 innings, allowing six earned runs while surrendering 10 hits.
+- In his last time out on Wednesday, the lefty tossed 6 1/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.